-- Employees, retirees and spouses age 18 or older, you can earn incentives when you: - Complete a biometric screening before November 30th to earn \$150 each - Complete an Online Wellness Journey, earn \$75 each up to 4 Journeys - Complete an Online Health Assessment at www.aetna.com, earn \$75 each

-- The applicable Health Incentives is applied toward your deductible and/or coinsurance after you complete each action, up to the individual and family maximums described below. - Dependents under age 18, you can earn a \$50 incentive credit by having a well-child exam.
+- Employees, retirees and spouses age 18 or older, you can earn incentives when you: - Complete a biometric screening before November 30 to earn \$150 each - Complete an Online Wellness Journey, earn \$75 each up to 4 Journeys - Complete an Online Health Assessment at www.aetna.com, earn \$75 each - The applicable Health Incentives are deposited into an HRA for you to use for eligible health care expenses after you complete each action, up to the individual and family maximums described below. - Dependents under age 18, you can earn a \$50 incentive credit by having a well-child exam.